Track pull requests in your SCM system

 Note: Within a feature you see its directly associated pull requests, and those propagated by its user stories.
 At the feature level, you can only unlink pull requests that are directly associated with the feature (and not those that were propagated).

-Pull requests in Team Backlog
+To track pull requests in Team Backlog:

 See also: